MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 {
     // Build your own UI to ask for user consent here.
 SDK doesn't provide one by default.

-    // Return true if you just built a UI for user consent and are waiting for user input on that custom UI, otherwise false. return true;
+    // Return true if you built a UI for user consent and are waiting for user input on that custom UI, otherwise false. return true;
 };
 ```